OpenAtom-Linyaps/linyaps/docs/pages/en/guide/ll-builder/build.md

 The `ll-builder build` command can be run in two ways:

-1. the root directory of the project, where the `linglong.yaml` file is located.
+1. In the root directory of the project, where the `linglong.yaml` file is located.
-2. specify the linglong.yaml file path with the `--file` parameter.
+2. Specify the linglong.yaml file path with the `--file` parameter.

-Taking the linyaps project `org.deepin.demo`, as an example, the main steps to build a linyaps application would be as follows:
+Taking the linyaps project `org.deepin.demo` as an example, the main steps to build a linyaps application would be as follows:

 Go to the `org.deepin.demo` project directory: